smislam/aws-sqs-jms/README.md

 * ![image](sqs-consumed.PNG "Messages consumed from SQS")

 ### Notes
-* This exaple uses JMSTemplate.
-I have also used SQSConnectionfactory to send and consume messages.
+* This exaple uses JmsTemplate.
+I have also used SQSConnectionFactory to send and consume messages.
 If that is your requirement, uncomment those code and use them.